 Another story that isn’t really complete without the photos mentioned.
-Even before I posted them, a couple of readers thought I was too hard on the guy.
+Even before I posted them, a couple of readers thought I was too hard on the guy; I’ll let you decide on that point.
 Let’s start with the story, from True’s 19 July 2009 issue.

 Another Career Trashed